Advantages of Homeschooling

 36. Role models

-Another advantage of homeschooling is that you’re in real life rather than a classroom so children have more opportunities to mix with many different people.
+Another advantage of homeschooling is that children have more opportunities to mix with many different people.

 37. Freedom to learn